swaroopkml96/100-days-of-code/log.md

 **Today's Progress**: Took a break and built an API to generate images of the mandelbrot set, and a webpage with embedded p5.js to display it.

 **Thoughts:** The performance leaves a lot to be desired, but I learned a lot about how to glue python and javascript together, and that's all that matters.

+### Day 4-8: December 11-15, 2018

+**Today's Progress**: It's been slow progress for the last 3 days, but finally finished the webapp to manage students and courses in a university

+**Thoughts:** Learned a lot about SQL and Sqlalchemy.
+It was challenging to figure out how to join and filter using the sqlalchemy orm.
+Also, I would have liked to implement multiple delete (using checkboxes) for students, courses and enrollments, but couldn't get the checkboxes to render correctly.
+Anyway, I'm happy with the way it turned out.